-The key is to remember that you can break up exercise.
-It doesn't have to be fancy or involve a change of clothes.
-Doing anything for yourself will give you a big burst of optimism and energy.
+Exercising doesn't have to be fancy or involve a change of clothes.
+Even being physically active for a short time will give you a big burst of optimism and energy.

+How to Reframe It: Concentrate on the here and now.
 Mental health experts say most anxiety comes from worrying about the future.
-The more you try to focus on what is happening today and what you can do right now, the easier it will be for you to feel good about your success and to look for immediate solutions.
+The more you try to focus on what you can do today, the easier it will be for you to feel good about your success and to look for immediate solutions.

 Get the latest Diabetes newsletter delivered to your inbox!